The following fees apply to all students.

 Commonwealth supported places are substantially subsidised by the Australian Government so that supported students only pay "student contribution" amounts.
 Student contribution amounts will vary depending on the program and course(s) you are studying, and government funding provided.

-For individual course contribution amounts, please refer to the 2023 Commonwealth Supported Student Contributions by Course list.
+For individual course contribution amounts, please refer to the 2024 Commonwealth Supported Student Contributions by Course list (will be available shortly)

 **For students in a Professional Pathway Program, please refer to the appropriate section below.